 Read this entire manual.
 Verify the job site dimensions against the PFlow Industries, Inc. General Arrangement (GA) drawing before starting the installation.
-If the site conditions do not match the GA drawing, please consult the PFlow Industries, Inc. Product Support Department.
+Height and placement of the limit switches and u-mount is included at the back of this installation manual.
+If the site conditions do not match the GA drawing or the limit switch and roller assembly mounting drawing is missing, please consult the PFlow Industries, Inc. Product Support Department.